Recovering nice guy. Seeker. Sensitive Rebel.

-Well, across more than 20 years and 15,000 hours spent in coaching and therapy conversations with hundreds of clients, one thing has become clear:
+Across more than 20 years and 15,000 hours spent in therapy and coaching conversations with hundreds of clients, there’s something that I’ve come to believe deeply:

-The very traits that make you feel different — the overthinking, the sensitivity, the chameleon-like adaptation — aren’t the problem.
-They’re where your power lies.
-But, like any powerful tool, learning how to use them properly is critical, and that's where most of us never got the help and support we should have.
+The very traits that cause you pain and distress — the overthinking, the sensitivity, the chameleon-like adaptation — aren’t the problem.
+They’re actually where your power lies.
+But, like any tool, they're only useful once you know how to use them properly.

 My mission?
 Fill in that gap.